 The BEC exists to give students real insight into the business world through working with a local business to sell pizza at home athletic events, learning from local businesses leaders at club meetings, and creating/participating in a stock market simulation game.

 Model UN Club is a nationally recognized organization whose purpose is to offer students the opportunity to address global issues in a forum much like the United Nations.
-Students will represent countries and become the resident subject matter expert in order to address international issues such as, economic growth, hunger, poverty, terrorism, and war.
-This is not a forum to argue politics...rather it is a unique opportunity for those who seek to understand tough issues and find possible solutions to meet the greater good.
-Let’s begin to “CHANGE THE WORLD.”
+Students will represent countries and become the resident subject matter expert to address international issues such as economic growth, hunger, poverty, terrorism, and war.
+This is not a forum to argue politics but rather a unique opportunity for those who seek to understand tough issues and find possible solutions to meet the greater good.
+Let’s begin to "Change the World."

-Students will meet to discuss photo concepts, share images and coordinate outings.
-Photo Club is for anyone interested within Upper School.
+Students will meet to discuss photo concepts, share images, and coordinate outings.
 Join and be encouraged to document the beauty of the world around you.

-The Pre-Med Club was formed to give students that believe they have an interest in pursuing medicine as a career, a chance to meet people in the profession that can help guide them in their endeavors.
-We will discuss opportunities at different Universities, as well as different career choices in the medical field.
-The Club will host an annual beach volleyball tournament to raise money for St. Jude's Hospital each summer.
-St. Jude's is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
-The hospital does not require any family to pay for treatment, it is funded by donations.
+The Pre-Med Club was formed to give students who believe they have an interest in pursuing medicine as a career, a chance to meet people in the profession that can help guide them in their endeavors.
+We will discuss opportunities at different universities, as well as different career choices in the medical field.
+The club will host an annual beach volleyball tournament to raise money for St. Jude's Hospital each summer.
+St. Jude's is leading the way the world understands, treats, and defeats childhood cancer and other life-threatening diseases.
+The hospital does not require any family to pay for treatment; it is funded by donations.

 Spikeball is a casual club that meets one time per month in the Activity Gym during Activity Period to play Spikeball tournament style.
 No club shirts.
 No dues.
 Just fun!

 Warrior Vision Productions gives students the opportunity to be a part of multi-camera live production.
-Students will gain experience in the fast paced world of live event broadcasting.
+Students will gain experience in the fast-paced world of live event broadcasting.
 They will have the opportunity to be involved in live productions throughout the school year including athletics and fine arts.
-Warrior Vision is looking for students for behind the camera production roles as well as on camera sportscasters and sideline reporters.
-Warrior Vision is dedicated to creating amazing experiences using video, audio, and graphics that the whole Liberty family can enjoy.
+Warrior Vision is looking for students for behind- the-camera production roles, as well as on camera sportscasters and sideline reporters.
+Warrior Vision is dedicated to creating amazing experiences using video, audio, and graphics that the entire Liberty family can enjoy.

-The Clay Shooting Club introduces the Sport of Clay Target Shooting which encompasses Skeet, Trap and Sporting Clays.
+The Clay Shooting Club introduces the sport of clay target shooting that encompasses skeet, trap, and sporting clays.
 Participants will learn gun safety and the proper way to compose themselves as they improve their shooting techniques.
-The Liberty Club will enter competitions to compete against several other area schools.
+The club will enter competitions to compete against several other area schools.
 Some club members may find this as an opportunity to develop a pathway to scholarship at many of the colleges across the country.
 The club is open to both Middle and Upper School students.

 The purpose of the Fishing Club is to encourage sportsmanship, integrity, conservation, and development of the skills and knowledge needed to be successful anglers.
 Fishing Club plans to organize social fishing outings and trips with a goal for competing with other local fishing clubs.
 The fishing club will also serve as springboard for intentional fellowship and discipleship.